KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 This project analyses the factors related to life expectancy based on a public dataset from WHO.
 The data was collected between 2000 and 2015.
-Studied factors include development status of a country, GDP, population, schooling years, alcohol consumption, BMI, government expenditure on health, per-capital expenditure on health, various immunisation coverage, thinness disease, measles cases, HIV/AIDS deaths, and mortality rate of adult, children, and infants.
+Studied factors included development status of a country (developed versus developing), GDP, population, schooling years, alcohol consumption, BMI, government expenditure on health, per-capital expenditure on health, various immunisation coverage, thinness disease, measles cases, HIV/AIDS deaths, and mortality rate of adult, children, and infants.

 During data processing, data were thoroughly checked (horizontally and vertically), cleaned, and transformed.
 Missing values were imputed using Bagged-trees algorithm.
-During exploratory data analysis (EDA), box and whisker plot, histogram, and multiple factor analysis (MFA) were applied to explore and mine the overall trends within the data.
+During exploratory data analysis (EDA), box and whisker plot, histogram, and multiple factor analysis (MFA) were applied to explore and mine the trends within the data.
 MFA is an unsupervised machine learning technique.
 8 questions were designed and answered statistically in this project.
 Depending on the nature of each question, multiple analysis techniques were applied such as multiple linear regression, correlation matrix, VIF, assumption diagnostic plots, Welch’s t-test, principal component analysis (PCA), Shapiro-wilk test, Wilcoxon signed-rank test, and longitudinal multilevel mixed-effect modelling.